Tour Length

 1Are there recommended activities for a Zimbabwe honeymoon safari?

-“You’ve chosen to go on safari for your honeymoon, which means watching wildlife is almost certainly high on your list of desired experiences.
+“You’ve chosen to go on safari for your honeymoon, which means viewing wildlife is almost certainly high on your list of desired experiences.
 Just because you’re on your honeymoon doesn’t mean that your passion to see a lion or an elephant or whatever animal it is you’re interested in has lessened.
 How you see those animals may be something you wish to consider.
 For example, you may want to organize a private safari, where you’ll have the guide and vehicle or vehicles just for you.
 Other activities might include private meals, such as exclusive dinners or bush breakfasts away from other guests.
 Some safari packages and accommodation also offer activities such as hot-air ballooning, walking safaris and more.
 Many accommodation choices have spa or massage centers, and most of these centers have packages for honeymooning couples.
 Remember, too, to be very clear about what you’re looking for when approaching a safari tour operator, because not everyone has the same ideas when it comes to what is and what isn’t romantic!”

 2What are the most romantic places for a Zimbabwe honeymoon safari?